 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.

-If you want to play The Crew 2, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:
+If you want to play The Crew 2, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:

-We haven’t documented any accessibility features for Communication in The Crew 2 which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to The Crew 2, and offer accessibility features for Communication:
+We've documented 1 accessibility feature for Communication in The Crew 2 which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings: